How to Transcribe Educational Videos for Kids and Young Learners in 2026

 Is it legal to transcribe educational videos?

 For personal educational use, transcribing copyrighted videos typically falls under fair use.
-However, distributing or selling transcripts without permission violates copyright.
+Distributing or selling transcripts without permission violates copyright.
 Always review the specific platform's terms of service.

 Can transcription help my child who struggles with reading?

-Yes!
-Transcripts provide multi-modal learning—students see words while hearing them, reinforcing reading skills.
-They're particularly effective for reluctant readers who learn better through video but need reading practice.
+Yes.
+Transcripts give multi-modal learning.
+Students see words while hearing them, reinforcing reading skills.
+Particularly effective for reluctant readers who learn better through video but need reading practice.

 What age children benefit most from video transcripts?